nrdobie/reserializer/README.md

 #### `asJSON` / `asPrettyJSON`

-This transform converts data between and object and JSON string.
+This transform converts data between an object and JSON string.
 This should be the first transform in the list when creating a serializer. `asPrettyJSON` produces a nicely indented JSON structure and is recommened for debugging and development.

 #### `date(property)`